earljonesjunior/oakst/content/_index.md

 ---
-heading: "Hi there, I'm Jake."
+heading: "Howdy, I'm Jake."
 ---

-I'm a "fuller stack" embedded systems and IoT developer - we're talking front-end, back-end, and edge hardware.
+I'm a "fuller stack" embedded systems and IoT developer with experience in front-end, back-end, and edge hardware systems.

 This is Oak St. Electronics, my personal notebook / brand / portfolio.